 Earn up to 9 CEU Credits at the first-ever VIRTUAL Fall Conference!
 In the interest of safety for our members, the IPCA 2020 Fall Conference has been moved to an online format to be held on September 15-16, 2020.

-Credits approved in IL, IN, KY, MI, MS, and TN.
+Credits approved in IA, IL, IN, IA, KY, MI, MS, and TN.
 Click here for full credit details by state.

 Price: $35 per registration

 Please note you will need to register for each segment separately.

 - If you wish to attend multiple segments, you must register for each segment separately.

 - Each attendee must register using a unique email address.
 If you attempt to register multiple users with the same email address, the registration of any additional attendees won’t be processed correctly.

 - Each attendee must sign in using their own device (laptop/phone/tablet) for each segment you attend.
 Multiple attendees cannot share a registration link or access an event using one device.
 Failure to follow these instructions will impact your ability to earn credits for each segment.

 All refund and cancellation requests must be made in writing prior to the start of the event and can be emailed to firstname.lastname@example.org.
 A 100% refund will be provided if a request is made prior to the start of the segment you are requesting a refund.
 Refunds will not be given for no-shows or for refund requests submitted after your segment has started.

 Wednesday, September 16 | 1:15 - 4:30 PM CST